arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 </lia-keep>
 </div>

 As you might have suspected, the `.lower()` method made all of the letters of the phrase "Hello World!" lowercase.
 The `.lower()` method is a **string method**, or a method that must be called on a string, of which "Hello World!" is an example.
-There is also a string method called `.upper()`, can you guess what it does?
+(There is also a string method called `.upper()`, can you guess what it does?)
 The Python documentation has [more information about string methods](https://docs.python.org/2.5/lib/string-methods.html).

 Let's talk more about strings and other data types next.

 ### Data Types

-Strings are an example of a **data type** in Python; other data types include integers, floats (or decimal numbers), lists, and boolean (like True or False), but there are many more.
+Strings are an example of a **data type** in Python.
 Knowing what data type you're working with is important, because certain functions and methods will only work on certain data types, or will behave differently depending on the data type.
 The built-in function `type()` will return as output the data type of its argument.

 @sage
 <div class="python">